 “Buying a burial plot today is extremely expensive — so is filling in a pothole,” Cecil “John” DeLuca, Department of Streets spokesman said.

 “But if you adopt a pothole, you don’t have to pay thousands for a plot and we don’t have to pay thousands for the equipment and crews to fill in the potholes.
-It’s a win-win for citizens and the city.”
+It’s a win-win for the citizens and the city.”

 According to the city’s press release for the new Burial Plot Pothole Program, the deceased would have their name placed on the sidewalk at the closest street corner to wherever they are buried, displayed in the blue and white porcelain letters that are so iconic in older parts of New Orleans.
 There would be no charge to the surviving family members.
 Though, for a fee, the intersection may be honorarily named for the deceased.

-Deluca said families would have to agree to cover their loved ones according to Louisiana Department of Transportation and Development roadbed standards and must agree to maintain the site in perpetuity or pay for a “Perpetual Care” agreement with the city.
+Deluca said families would have to agree to cover their loved ones according to the Louisiana Department of Transportation and Development roadbed standards and must agree to maintain the site in perpetuity or pay for a “Perpetual Care” agreement with the city.

-Though preference for pothole locations will be given to family members whose relative has died as a result of violence in the city, generally the spots will be given away on a first come, first serve basis, and will have to be filled immediately.
+Though preference for pothole locations will be given to family members whose relative has died as a result of violence in the city, generally the spots will be given away on a first-come, first-serve basis, and will have to be filled immediately.

 “Don’t adopt a pothole for yourself thinking you can wait 30 years before using it,” DeLuca said.
 “If you, a friend, or a family member goes into the hospital unexpectedly and the doctor says it doesn’t look good, give us a call.
 The warmer the body the better it will form to the roadbed.”